Juan Yepez Preview, Player Props: Cardinals vs. Brewers

 Juan Yepez At The Plate

-- Yepez has had a base hit in eight of 22 games this season, and multiple hits once.
+- Yepez has had a base hit in eight of 23 games this year, and multiple hits once.

-- In 22 games played this season, he has hit a homer in two of them.
+- He has hit a long ball in two of 23 games played this season, and in 3.4% of his plate appearances.

-- Yepez has picked up an RBI twice this year, but just one in each of those games.
+- Yepez has picked up an RBI twice this season, but just one in each of those games.

-- He has scored in five games this season (22.7%), but has had no multi-run games.
+- He has scored in five of 23 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.